sonic-pi-net/sonic-pi/etc/doc/articles/magpi/06-bizet.md

 Music scores are an extremely rich and expressive kind of code capable of communicating many things.
-It therefore shouldn't come as much of a suprise that musical scores can not only tell you what notes to play but also when *not* to play notes.
+It therefore shouldn't come as much of a surprise that musical scores can not only tell you what notes to play but also when *not* to play notes.
 In programming this is pretty much equivalent to the idea of `nil` or `null` - the absence of a value.
 In other words not playing a note is like the absence of a note.